grahamblevins/laravel-assets/README.md

 );
 ```

-## Example

-Include all stylesheets and scripts for the current environment.
+To include all stylesheets and scripts for the current environment:

 ```html
 <html>